|NO SIGNIFICANT CHANGE|

 The percentage of monitoring sites in the Waikato region with high soil quality fell between 2008 and 2013 but subsequently improved.

-This indicator is the estimated percentage of soil quality monitoring sites in the Waikato region meeting five or more soil quality targets.
+This indicator is the estimated percentage of soil quality monitoring sites in the Waikato region meeting five or more of the seven soil quality targets.

 Monitoring these sites helps councils to identify and manage issues so they can protect or improve soil quality in these areas through their policies and plans, regulation and education.
 This includes working directly with people involved in activities or industries that can have a significant impact on the land, to ensure our region’s soils remain viable now and in the future.